Multiset: Applications

 Multisets have various applications.
 They are becoming fundamental in combinatorics.
 Multisets have become an important tool in the theory of relational databases, which often uses the synonym bag.
 For instance, multisets are often used to implement relations in database systems.
 In particular, a table (without a primary key) works as a multiset, because it can have multiple identical records.
-Similarly, SQL operates on multisets and return identical records.
-For instance, consider "SELECT name from Student".
+Similarly, SQL operates on multisets and returns identical records.
+For instance, consider "SELECT name FROM Student".
 In the case that there are multiple records with name "Sara" in the student table, all of them are shown.
 That means the result of an SQL query is a multiset; if the result were instead a set, the repetitive records in the result set would have been eliminated.
 Another application of multisets is in modeling multigraphs.
 In multigraphs there can be multiple edges between any two given vertices.
-As such, the entity that shows edges is a multiset, and not a set.
+As such, the entity that specifies the edges is a multiset, and not a set.

 There are also other applications.
 For instance, Richard Rado used multisets as a device to investigate the properties of families of sets.
-He wrote, "The notion of a set takes no account of multiple occurrence of any one of its members, and yet it is just this kind of information which is frequently of importance.
-We need only think of the set of roots of a polynomial f&hairsp;(x) or the spectrum of a linear operator."
+He wrote, "The notion of a set takes no account of multiple occurrence of any one of its members, and yet it is just this kind of information that is frequently of importance.
+We need only think of the set of roots of a polynomial f(x) or the spectrum of a linear operator."